Status: Rare casual winter visitor east.

 There has been a small group in the Grand Island area since 1994, when there were 3-5 birds; apparently no young were produced and only one bird remained as of Jan 2011 (Steve Morris, personal communication).
 This group may have accounted for two adults at Harvard WPA, Clay Co 16 Apr 1995 (Jorgensen 2012) and three adults at Kissinger WPA, Clay Co 13 Jun 2011.

-A long-present managed population at Yanney Lake, Buffalo Co may have been the source of several reports in the area; four young were raised in 2015, and, although adults and juveniles are wing-clipped and all birds are accounted for, surplus birds are sold at auction which might open a possibility for strays and escapes.
-Sightings that might be related to the Yanney Lake population are: three adults on a lake near Odessa, Buffalo Co 5-8 Jun 1997, a near-adult near Kearney, Buffalo Co 23 Apr 2015 that had been present through the previous winter, one at Kearney, Buffalo Co 9 Mar 2017, singles at North Park, Holdrege 22 Mar-5 Apr and 10 Nov 2018, only 30 miles from Kearney, and an unmarked adult in northwest Kearney 23 Feb 2020.
+A long-present managed population at Yanney Lake, Buffalo Co may have been the source of several reports in the area; four young were raised in 2015 and a pair with five young were present 11 Jun 2021.
+Although retained adults and juveniles are wing-clipped and all birds are accounted for, surplus birds are sold at auction which might open a possibility for strays and escapes.
+Sightings that might be related to the Yanney Lake population are: an adult at Cottonmill Park, Kearney 18 Feb 2021 that apparently “escaped from the barn”, an unmarked adult in northwest Kearney 23 Feb 2020, one at Kearney, Buffalo Co 9 Mar 2017, a single at North Park Lake, Kearney 13-15 Mar 2020, a near-adult near Kearney, Buffalo Co 23 Apr 2015 that had been present through the previous winter, and three adults on a lake near Odessa, Buffalo Co 5-8 Jun 1997.
+North Park, Holdrege, Phelps Co, only 30 miles from Kearney, hosted singles 22 Mar-5 Apr and 10 Nov 2018, five were there 3 Jul 2020, and the survivor of a donated pair was there 28 May 2021.

 Additional reports, more likely of escapees, were of two adults and an immature at a known hobbyist’s location near Crete, Saline Co 11 Apr 2009.
-Two were on the pond at Wyuka Cemetery, Lincoln, Lancaster Co 14 Oct 2012 and 16 May 2014 are apparently resident captives there.
+Two on the pond at Wyuka Cemetery, Lincoln, Lancaster Co 14 Oct 2012 and 16 May 2014 are apparently resident captives there.
 Bray et al (1986) cited two reports of escaped birds.

 NOURC: Nebraska Ornithologists’ Union Records Committee